cisco/libest/README.md

 /simpleenroll
 /simplereenroll

-Also of interest, a EST test server running this library has been setup at http://testrfc7030.cisco.com/ and can be used for interop testing the EST protocol.
+Also of interest, an EST test server running this library has been setup at http://testrfc7030.com/ and can be used for interop testing the EST protocol.

 Please direct questions/comments to est-interest@external.cisco.com